Vault

 Margin allocation

-Total vault margin is split across pairs by weight:
+Total vault available margin is split across pairs by weight:

 Quote size

-Each side receives half the allocated margin, capped by a per-pair maximum:
+Each side receives half the allocated margin, capped by a per-pair maximum, then tilted by the skew:

 Bid price